winf-hsos/data-analytics-code/README.md

-# WordLens Code Examples
+# Data Analytics Code Examples

-This repository contains all code examples for the [WordLens project](https://wordlens.datalit.de/).
+This repository contains code examples for my courses on data analytics with R and Python.

 [![CC BY 4.0][cc-by-shield]][cc-by]